mia-platform/documentation/docs/runtime_suite/crud-service.md

 ![API Portal](img/crud-api-portal.png)

-> Remember: the API Portal visualize all API configured and esposed by CRUD.
+> Remember: the API Portal visualize all API configured and exposed by CRUD.

 ## Configure a CRUD in two minutes